AlexCharlton/hyperscene-chicken/README.md

 The [Hyperscene C library](https://github.com/AlexCharlton/Hyperscene) is extensible in C. See [its documentation](https://github.com/AlexCharlton/Hyperscene#writing-your-own-extensions) for details.

 ## Examples
-See the [examples directory](https://github.com/AlexCharlton/hyperscene-chicken/tree/master/examples) to see hyperscene in action.
+See the [examples directory](https://github.com/AlexCharlton/hyperscene-chicken/tree/master/examples) to see Hyperscene in action.

 ## Version history
 ### Version 0.2.0